richpaulyim/Web-Briareus/README.md

-# Web-Tools
+# Web-Briareus

-This repo holds original web-scrapers and tools.
+This repo holds original web-scrapers.
 Each folder has its own README.md file.

 ## Scrapers